m68k-fr/Auto1111-Ubuntu-AMD-Howto/README.md

-# Install guide to Automatic1111 on Ubuntu with AMD gpus
+# Install Automatic1111 on Ubuntu for AMD gpus

 ## Install Ubuntu 22.04.02 LTS from a USB Key
 * standard intall. (no third party proprietary repositories)